dannyguy253/CustomerSegmentation/README.md

 - Converted date fields to datetime format.

 Please refer to the SQL script called "Customer_Segment_Query.sql" provided above for more details on how we extracted relevant features.
+Also, refer to the Jupyter Notebook with the file name "Customer Segmentation.ipynb" for the data cleaaning and preprocessing the data needed for the clustering algorithm called K-Means clustering algorithm.

 ## Clustering Analysis
 - Used K-means clustering algorithm from Scikit-Learn.
 - Determined the optimal number of clusters using the elbow method, which was found to be K=3.